Michael Mitterlindner

 Research interests

-My current research focuses on the "Ni2Steel" project, aimed at enhancing the recycling process of NiMH batteries.
-The primary objective of my research is to model extremely compactable and cohesive materials using the Discrete Elemental Method (DEM).
+The already finished research project "Ni2Steel", aimed at enhancing the recycling process of NiMH batteries.
+The primary objective of my research was to model extremely compactable and cohesive materials using the Discrete Elemental Method (DEM).
 In addition to mechanical properties, accurately modeling heat conduction within the bulk material is essential for safety reasons and the design of further equipment.
-I aim to utilize experimental data to optimize simulation parameters for DEM, enabling realistic representation of flow and thermal conduction properties of crushed batteries.
+I aimed to utilize experimental data to optimize simulation parameters for DEM, enabling realistic representation of flow and thermal conduction properties of crushed batteries.
 Furthermore, I plan to leverage AI-supported models and intelligent optimization algorithms to efficiently determine appropriate parameters for simulation.

 Figure 1.
 Ni2Steel battery recyclate